Draw is Good

 Draw came together in Boise in the early 2000’s with Brian Hunt, Brian Taylor, John McMahon, Todd Chavez and Greg Hahn playing and arranging Brian Hunt's songs.
 They released Fun to Fall in 2001, played a bunch of fun local shows, got to tour the West as opener for Built to Spill, recorded the as-yet-unreleased Dead to Me Now in 2003 and then took a break as a band when someone moved to Portland.

 That was then.
 Now, Brian Hunt, Brian Taylor and Todd Chavez made a new album, Three.
-Third time Draw is three players, three rehearsals, seven new songs together in the studio.
-Live shows include fellow noise-maker Greg Hahn.
-Fun to Fall and Dead to Me Now are getting remastered for digital release early 2024.
+Third time Draw is three players, three rehearsals, seven new songs together in the studio. .
+Fun to Fall and Dead to Me Now are getting remastered for digital release sometime 2024.

 Songwriter Brian Hunt is a singer, guitarist and noisemaker.
-He came up steeped in old-school country songs and hymns of rural Pennsylvania, found salvation in the raw expression of punk and outsider music.
+Steeped in old-school country songs and hymns of rural Pennsylvania, he found salvation in the raw expression of punk and outsider music.
 Brian is still trying to forge sonic landscapes from dark, lonesome stories and kinetic guitar energy.